tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 ## User functions
 If a user register their name or station name and optionally a user password (if required), they can do the follwoing:
+* Select *display language* in the web browser settings.
-* Stop the clock by first selecting one of the predefined reasons.
+* Stop the clock by first selecting one of the predefined *reasons*.
 * Restart the clock.
 Note only the user that stopped the clock, or an administrator, can restart the clock again.
-* Select to show your clock with maximized time.
+* Select to show your clock with *maximized time*.
 This is useful on standalone display.

 ## Many languages supported
 Each client app uses your language of choice.
 The user interface and all preconfigured messages - stop reason, pause reason - are shown in your language.